• Skip to primary navigation

 I’m vegan.
 How can I adapt this recipe?

-I recommend using 0.5 flax egg (0.5 tbsp flax seed to 1.5 tbsp water) as a yolk replacement and either water or plant based milk in place of the egg white.
+I recommend using 0.5 flax egg (0.5 tbsp flaxseed to 1.5 tbsp water) as a yolk replacement and either water or plant-based milk in place of the egg white.

 I don’t like cranberries.
 What should I use instead?